 Here are the top 5 most-expensive individual NFTs of all time—plus nine others you should know.

-Here is the list of top 5 most expensive NFT artworks starting from the most expensive one:
+Here is the list of top 5 most expensive NFT artworks of 2023 starting from the most expensive one:

 - Beeple, Everydays—The First 5000 Days